 - Remove from heat then quickly whisk in vanilla and baking soda.
 When you stop whisking, the caramel will foam and increase in volume.

 - Quickly pour straight over popcorn, toss until caramel cools and starts to harden.

 Baking to crisp:

 - Spread popcorn on 2 baking trays.

 - Bake for 45 minutes, tossing every 10 minutes or so.
 Caramel will remelt for the first 2-3 tosses - tossing coats popcorn more evenly with caramel.
-(If using glucose, bake further 15 minutes).
+(If using glucose or honey, bake further 15 minutes).

 - Remove from oven, leave to cool.
 Gently break into pieces and serve.
 Stays crisp 2 - 3 weeks!